Jersey Dutch language

 Jersey Dutch (Laag Duits) (Low Dutch), also known as Bergen Dutch, was a Dutch dialect formerly spoken in northeastern New Jersey from the late 17th century until the early 20th century.
 It evolved in one of the two Dutch-speaking enclaves that remained for over two centuries after the dissolution of Dutch control in North America, the other (around Albany, New York) giving rise to Mohawk Dutch.
 It may have been a partial creole language based on Zeelandic and West Flemish Dutch dialects with English and possibly some elements of Lenape.

-Jersey Dutch was spoken by the descendants of New Netherlanders who settled in Bergen, New Netherland, in 1630, and by Black slaves and free people of color also residing in that region, as well as the American Indian people known as the Ramapough Lenape Nation.
+Jersey Dutch was spoken by the descendants of New Netherlanders who settled in Bergen, New Netherland, in 1630, and by Black slaves and free people of color also residing in that region, including the Ramapough Mountain People.

 Varieties

 By the mid-eighteenth century, according to one estimate, up to 20% of the population of the areas of New Jersey with "a strong Dutch element" were enslaved people.
 Black people who grew up in insular Dutch communities were raised speaking the Dutch language, or adopted it later in life, to speak both with their white Dutch-descendant counterparts and with each other.
 Some Blacks during this period spoke Dutch as their primary or only language, and for some knowing the language was a point of pride:"They were Dutch and proud of it.
 I can remember my Aunt Sebania telling me about her great-grandmother, a stern old lady who both spoke and understood English, but who refused to speak it except in the privacy of her home.
 In public she spoke Dutch, as any proper person should do, a dignified language."Some contemporary reports from white speakers of Jersey Dutch reported a distinct variety of the language unique to the black population, which they called Negerduits ("Negro Dutch", not to be confused with the Dutch creole Negerhollands).
-This term was used both for the speech of the Ramapough (a distinct community of black, white, and Lenape descent), and of other blacks in Bergen County.
+This term was used both for the speech of the Ramapo Mountain People, and of black people in Bergen County.

 However, as attestation of Jersey Dutch from black and Ramapough speakers is scarce, scholars disagree whether Negerduits can be considered a distinct variety.
 Sojourner Truth's Dutch, for example, was described by her owner's daughter around 1810 as "very similar to that of the unlettered white people of her time."
-The only contemporaneous linguistic treatment of Jersey Dutch draws primarily on the speech of three white Jersey Dutch speakers and one Ramapough speaker, and notes phonetic, syntactic, and lexical differences between the two groups.
+The only contemporaneous linguistic treatment of Jersey Dutch draws primarily on the speech of four speakers, three whites and one person from the Ramapo Mountain people.
+It notes phonetic, syntactic, and lexical differences between the two groups.